moriaMedallia/MedalliaDigital-Exams/Mobile-Exam/README.md

 #### Pre Conditions
-* Clone the project to your machine
-* Create a new branch with your name e.g. john_smith
+* Start a new project on your machine
 * Read the implementation guidelines section
 * Implement :)
-* Push your implementation and let us know (send us an email)
+* Create a project on Github
+* Send us the repo link when you finish :)

 ### Implementation guidelines
 #### Actions